kinotto/reactive-form-validator/README.md

 The idea behind the library is to have an Observable validator coupled with a specific dom element and to subscribe to this observable to check its validity and modify the dom accordingly (eg. add some error classes etc.)

-# Install
+# Install with npm or yarn

-- npm install --save reactive-form-validator or
+- `npm install --save reactive-form-validator`
-- yarn add --save reactive-form-validator
+- `yarn add --save reactive-form-validator`

 # React simple form example